Indian Spring: Name

 The term "Indian Spring" refers to local myths about a spring that was believed to be the "largest and finest spring in Maryland".
 According to The Washington Herald, "Tradition says that Indians from all of the Eastern part of the country came to partake of its waters and be healed of their infirmities".
 The stories about the spring have been criticized by the Indian Spring Civic Association as "racist" and a "myth" that "invokes the problematic trope of “magical Indians” who supposedly used a nearby spring with mystical healing properties.
 That myth appears to have been an invention of the colonizers who displaced the Indigenous tribes who once lived here."
 Due to the racist history surrounding the name, as of January 2020, the Indian Spring Civic Association has been debating renaming the neighborhood.
 While some residents do not consider the name offensive or do not support a name change, many residents consider the name problematic or racist.
 Some South Asian residents also have objections to the use of the term "Indian".
-The civic association has reached out and consulted with multiple Indigenous organizations in Maryland, including bands of the Piscataway tribe.
+The civic association has reached out and consulted with multiple Indigenous organizations in Maryland, including bands of the state-recognized Piscataway-Conoy Tribe of Maryland.
 Natalie Proctor, the Tribal Chair of the Cedarville Band of the Piscataway, has stated that the name does not honor or properly acknowledge the Piscataway people.
 Chief Billy Redwing Tayac, Hereditary Chief of the Piscataway People, does not consider "Indian" to be a slur, but supported renaming the Washington Commanders because he acknowledges other Indigenous people do consider it a slur.

 Transportation

-Indian Spring is serviced by Metrobus numbers Z2, Z6, and Z8, as well as by Ride On numbers 9, 14, 21, and 22.
+Indian Spring is serviced by Metrobus numbers M42, M52, and M54, as well as by Ride On numbers 9, 14, 21, and 22.
 The Flash BRT bus has a stop in nearby Four Corners.
 Washington Metro service is available on the Red Line in nearby Downtown Silver Spring, Wheaton, and Takoma.
-By 2022, Purple Line service will be available at the nearby Silver Spring, Piney Branch Road and Long Branch stations.
+By 2027, Purple Line service will be available at the nearby Silver Spring, Piney Branch Road and Long Branch stations.